Samridhiverma27/Samridhiverma27.github.io/_projects/1_Vega_lite_projectHW8.md

-## Search The Data & Methods - Interactive plot
+## Search The Data & Methods - Interactive plot - AA

 This interactive bar chart tells us more about 'Usage Description,' providing insights into the distribution of various usages such as Storage, Assembly, Industrial, Health Care, Business, Education, Mercantile, Residential, Detention & Correc, Utility & Miscellaneous, and Public VS the average square feet (how much space does it utilise on an average).
 This can particularly help people understand how the government is building infrastructure, how much space do different types of usage need and can also help justify their budgets and costs.